godsgood33/point-tracker/README.txt

 = How can I create a custom page =

 After you've created a challenge, copy the unique code for that challenge.
 Create a new page at Pages -> Add New.
 Give it a name and whatever content you'd like.
 Then where you'd like to put the challenge form simply type `[challenge chal={challenge code you copied}][/challenge]`, then publish the page.
 That is all.
+You can also create an activity page using the shortcode `[my_activity chal={code}][/my_activity]`.

 = I'd like a leader board =